solita/solita.github.com/_posts/2020-12-05-data-quality-with-r.md

 Of course, this is a simple example and can be further developed.
-This can also be configured to be run with Docker or a Data Science platform such as [`RStudio Connect`](https://rstudio.com/products/connect/), which would be a recommendation if something like this is to be run in “production”.
+This can also be configured to be run with Docker or a Data Science platform such as [`RStudio Connect`](https://rstudio.com/products/connect/), which would be the recommendation if something like this is to be run in “production”.

 And it doesn’t end here. `pointblank` can generate `YAML`-files for you